gijosso/smart-session-planner/README.md

 ## Tech Stack

-Based on t3, tried to mimic MeAgain setup to learn the ins and out of the stack, also to have an easier testing/review process.
+Based on t3, tried to mimic MeAgain setup to learn the ins and outs of the stack, also to have an easier testing/review process.

 - **Monorepo**: Turborepo with pnpm workspaces
 - **Mobile App**: Expo (React Native) with Expo Router